 IS IT RIGHT TO CHANGE A FLAG?

 It can be.
 Flags are not untouchable if there are good reasons to change them.
 Canada, for example, changed its flag from a British model to a distinctive maple-leaf design in 1965.
 It now has one of the most celebrated flags in the world.
 In the United States, Georgia changed its flag in 2001, abandoning the Confederate battle flag for the sake of unity.
 A similar initiative has been underway in Mississippi.
-In the past three decades, several states have explored possible new flags, for many of the same reasons as Minnesota -- including Maine, Montana, Nebraska, South Dakota, and Utah.
+In the past three decades, several states have explored possible new flags, for many of the same reasons as Minnesota – including Maine, Massachusetts, Montana, Nebraska, Oregon, South Dakota, and Utah.